alexiusacademia/alexiusacademia.github.io/_posts/2019-06-15-easyplan-day9.md

 Instead of invoking the splitting by the double click, I decided to created a dialog window to handle that.
 This can now called from the ribbon if a task segment is selected.

 3:12pm
 The task split is now working after the split dialog is closed.
 I will add invoke of this dialog on the double click event of a task segment bar.
+I still have some bugs on the split task method that needs to be fixed.
+Maybe will work on it this evening.